menached/html-fetcher/README.md

-# link-list-creator
+# html-fetcher
-Crawl a website and build a list of links to unique single property view pages.
+Crawl a website and build an offline archive of html pages.